splashkit/the-programmers-field-guide/src/content/docs/book/part-2-organised-code/7-low-level-programming/1-concepts/dynamic-libraries.md

 ---
-title: Compiling C Code into Shared Libraries (or shared objects)
+title: Compiling Dynamic Libraries
 ---

 So far, we have been compiling C source code into executable programs that we can then run.
 These programs are a machine-readable format that computer's CPUs can execute.
 We can think of this as *compiling* source code into programs that users can run.

 If you want to read more on compilation, check out:
 <!-- TODO: Link to compilation intro -->

 <!-- TODO: Review the analogy -->